roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/Implement horizontal auto scaling based on Alibaba Cloud metrics.md

       type: ClusterIP
     ```

-6. In the left-side navigation pane, click **Ingresses**.
+7. In the left-side navigation pane, click **Services and Ingresses** \> **Ingresses**.
 On the Ingresses page, click **Create** in the upper-right corner.
-7. In the Create dialog box, set the parameters and click **Create**.
+8. In the Create dialog box, set the parameters and click **Create**.
 After you create an Ingress, the **Ingresses** page appears.
-8. On the Ingresses page, find the newly created Ingress and click **Details** in the Actions column to view information about the Ingress.
+9. On the Ingresses page, find the newly created Ingress and click **Details** in the Actions column to view information about the Ingress.
-9. Configure HPA.
+10. Configure HPA.
     1. In the left-side navigation pane of the ACK console, choose **Marketplace** \> **Orchestration Templates**.
     2. On the Templates page, select **hpa** and click **Create Application** to deploy an application with the following YAML file:

         ```
-        apiVersion: autoscaling/v2
+        apiVersion: autoscaling/v2beta2
         kind: HorizontalPodAutoscaler
         metadata:
           name: ingress-hpa